 Thank you to all agencies and volunteers who participated in VolunteerFest on Oct 24, 2015!

-VolunteerFest is a region-wide day of community service held in conjunction with national Make A Difference Day, October 24th.
+VolunteerFest is an annual region-wide day of community service held in conjunction with national Make A Difference Day, October 24th.
 VolunteerFest mobilizes hundreds of volunteers to help nonprofits and government agencies accomplish tasks that they would not have the time or resources to do on their own.
-Organizations can submit project proposals to have volunteers transform their space, their client experience, or their staff's morale!
-Registration is now open and will close October 22, 2015.
+Organizations submit project proposals to have volunteers transform their space, their client experience, or their staff's morale!

 Who can participate?
 501(c)(3) nonprofits and government agencies in Northern Virginia (Fairfax, Loudoun, Prince William and Arlington Counties, Virginia and the cities of Fairfax, Alexandria, and Falls Church, Virginia).
 All participating agencies must be a Partner or Associate member of Volunteer Fairfax.